Closing the Loop on Customer Feedback: It Boosts Sales and Retention and It’s Easy To Do. Here’s How.

 But there are two additional ways that closing the loop provides value.

-It boosts retention.
+It fosters customer relationships and boosts retention.
 When customers see that you’re building the product based on their feedback, they’ll be more likely to stick with you and your product.
-Closing the loop can save at-risk accounts and reduce churn.
+Closing the loop can save at-risk accounts and reduce churn by increasing customer loyalty.

-The other—and perhaps underrated—benefit is that closing the loop encourages future feedback.
+The other—and perhaps underrated—benefit is feedback sustainability.
+Closing the loop encourages future feedback.
 Since feedback is essential for achieving market fit, closing the loop actually becomes a tool for building the best product: the more you do it, the more your customers feel heard and actually give feedback, and the better information you have to drive your product decisions.
 It becomes a virtuous cycle.

-So closing the loop isn’t just a sales tool (although it is a sales tool).
-It’s also a customer success tool as well as a product management tool.
+So closing the loop isn’t just a sales tactic (although it is a sales tactic).
+It’s also a customer success tactic as well as a product management tactic.
+It contributes to multiple aspects of your business model.

 In order to build a leak-proof system for closing the loop, you’ll need to have the following already established.

-You need a process where your teams receive feedback and record it.
-That means your customer-facing staff understand when they’re hearing feedback, know they should record it, and then actually do record it.
+You need a process where your teams collect feedback and record it.
+That means your frontline staff understand when they’re hearing feedback, know they should record it, and then actually do record it.
+Then it is used to inform your product roadmap and action plan.

 You need to be able to group the feedback by feature request.
 That means you can easily see each individual who requested a particular feature.